bluesky/tiled/docs/source/tutorials/streaming.md

 This feature is in a very early preview stage.

+- External registered tabular data is not yet supported.
-- Other data structures (table, sparse, awkward) are not yet supported.
+- Other data structures (sparse, awkward) are not yet supported.
-- Updates to metadata and deletions of nodes are not yet visible to subscribers.
+- Deletions of nodes are not yet visible to subscribers.